Brunch & Batter

 Ingredients for roasted red pepper pesto in a food processor.

+Step 1.
 In the bowl of a food processor, add all of the ingredients (minus the lemon).

 Overhead picture of red pepper pesto in a food processor.

+Step 2.
 Pulse or blend on high until smooth, scraping down the sides of the bowl if needed.

 Add a little more olive oil if it's too thick.
-Finish the pesto with a little squeeze of lemon juice to help balance the flavors.
+Finish the pesto with a squeeze of lemon juice to help balance the flavors.

 *See the recipe card for full instructions.

-📝Expert tips
+👩🍳Expert tips

-1. For maximum flavor, be sure to drain the peppers from the jar.
+• For maximum flavor, be sure to drain the peppers from the jar.

 Substitutions and variations

-• Pine nuts- Pine nuts can be very expensive.
+• Pine nuts- Pine nuts can be expensive.
 You can use any nut you have on hand.
 Walnuts, pistachios, or almonds are great options.

-• Cheese- Feta would make a great addition in place of the parmesan.
+• Cheese- Feta would make a great addition in place of the Parmesan.

 • Oregano- Try another herb or a combination of herbs such as basil, thyme, or parsley.